The WIC Program

 This report compares food shopping patterns of (1) Supplemental Nutrition Assistance Program (SNAP) households to nonparticipant households, (2) participants in the Special Supplemental Nutrition Assistance Program for Women Infants and Children (WIC) to nonparticipants, and (3) food-insecure to food-secure households (March 2015).The WIC Program: Background, Trends, and Economic Issues, 2015 Edition

-Amber Waves, ERS's magazine, is a window into the agency's broad research program, covering production agriculture, food safety and nutrition, the food industry, rural economies, agricultural trade, and farm-related environmental issues.
+Amber Waves, ERS's magazine, is a window into the agency's broad research program.
+Amber Waves covers production agriculture, food safety and nutrition, the food industry, rural economies, agricultural trade, and farm-related environmental issues.
 Published in a web edition, Amber Waves contains in-depth feature articles and research findings, including a variety of articles related to WIC and other food and nutrition assistance programs.
 The following articles are particularly relevant to WIC:

 - Economic Implications of Increased Breastfeeding Rates in WIC, February 2019

 - Most U.S. Households Do Their Main Grocery Shopping at Supermarkets and Supercenters Regardless of Income, August 2015